 Devgad Hapus mango Origin

-Devgad Hapus mango is a variety of hapus that originates from the Devgad region in Maharashtra, India.
+Devgad Hapus mangoes come in various shapes and originate from the Devgad region in Maharashtra, India.
 Alphonso Origin is considered one of India's best varieties of mangoes, known for its sweet and juicy taste, vibrant colour, and distinct aroma.

-The unique climate and soil conditions of the Devgad taluka contribute to the exceptional quality of this hapus origin from Devgad.
+The unique climate and soil conditions of the Devgad taluka contribute to the exceptional quality of this hapu, which originated in Devgad.

 As a result, it has gained popularity in India and internationally, with exports to countries like the United States and Japan.